Skip to main content

 © YoungArts Neukölln, Foto: Lena Fingerle

 Creative activities are an important building block for children's development.
 Discovering different materials, learning techniques and making suitable handicrafts all year round is one of the greatest joys of childhood.
-Fortunately, there are many programmes in Berlin that allow little ones to express themselves artistically or through crafts
+Fortunately, there are many programmes in Berlin that allow children to express themselves artistically or through handicrafts.

 Courses for children: